Quick Facts: Hornpipes Transition Network

 Visualizing the Hornpipe Transition Network

-Transition Network: Boys of Bluehill Hub
+Transition Network: The Boys Of Bluehill Hub

-Hornpipe Modal Bridge Progression
+Modal Bridge Progression

 How versatile hornpipes facilitate smooth modal modulations across session sets.